-Shoppers aged over 45 are the most timorous when it comes to buying imported products but results are still strong at 72%.
+Shoppers aged over 45 are the most timorous when it comes to buying imported products but the results are still strong at 72%.
 The highest uptake was in the 35 to 44-year age group where 91% of those surveyed had purchased imported products.

 74% of those surveyed purchased imported food as a gift.
-This is most likely a reflection of the perception that imported food is of a higher quality and is therefore more valuable.
+This is most likely a reflection of the perception that imported food is of a higher quality and is, therefore, more valuable.
 As a result packaging and branding is very important.

 2.2 How the Chinese buy imported products